rabbitmq/rabbitmq-website/site/management.md

 rabbitmqctl eval 'rabbit_mgmt_storage:reset().'
 </pre>

-To reset entire management database on all nodes
+To reset the entire management database on all nodes
 <pre class="lang-bash">
 rabbitmqctl eval 'rabbit_mgmt_storage:reset_all().'
 </pre>

-There is also HTTP API endpoints to reset a database For entire database
+There are also HTTP API endpoints to reset a database.
+For the entire database
 <pre class="lang-plaintext">
 DELETE /api/reset
 </pre>